View cart “Domestic Violence and Health Care Protocols (PDF)” has been added to your cart.

 This Guide specifically examines how IPV and reproductive coercion impact contraceptive use and birth control sabotage; condom use; unintended pregnancy; and the role of pregnancy coercion, including exposure to STIs.
 The latest data in each of these areas is explored, in addition to identifying tools such as safety cards, posters

 Did You Know Your Relationship Affects Your Health?
 Reproductive Health Curriculum (Hard Copy and PDF)$0.00

+1 Curricula per order.
 This curriculum focuses on the crucial role of the health care provider in identifying and addressing IPV, reproductive coercion (RC), and sexual coercion (SC).
 The curriculum provides training, tools, and resources to help health care providers address these complex and sometimes uncomfortable issues.
-It highlights research that demonstrates how a
+It highlights research that

 This guide includes the minimal elements of a domestic violence protocol, guidelines for clinical assessment & intervention, a model employee domestic violence policy, and a guide to community public health services.
 Download links the combined protocols in PDF only.

 Greenbook: Effective Interventions in Domestic Violence and Child Maltreatment: Guidelines for Policy and Practice (PDF)$0.00